Student Rights and ResponsibilitiesBack To Top

 8. Students will need to repeat steps 3 and 6 at the beginning of each new semester.

-Any person may initiate a complaint against a student for violation of the Code of Conduct by filing a written complaint with the Associate Vice President for Student Services.
+Any person may initiate a complaint against a student for violation of the Code of Conduct by filing a written complaint with the Vice President for Student Services.
 The complaint shall describe the conduct which allegedly violates the Student Code of Conduct.
 It should be noted that the complaining person may also pursue civil action in the courts.
 Additionally, any crime committed against the College will be referred to local law enforcement agencies for review to determine if criminal charges will be filed.

-- If in the opinion of the Associate Vice President for Student Services a violation has occurred, he/she may administer sanctions.
+- If in the opinion of the Vice President for Student Services a violation has occurred, he/she may administer sanctions.
 Sanctions applied will depend upon the severity of the offense and the student's previous conduct record.
-Disciplinary procedures and sanctions may be implemented with the assistance of other professional staff members as deemed necessary or appropriate by the Associate Vice President for Student Services.
+Disciplinary procedures and sanctions may be implemented with the assistance of other professional staff members as deemed necessary or appropriate by the Vice President for Student Services.

 - Sanctions include one or a combination of the following: